hbang/SpringBoard-Dumps/README.md

 5. Be amazed at how long it takes.

 ## License
 Headers are public domain.
-The makefile is [Apache 2 licensed](https://www.apache.org/licenses/LICENSE-2.0.html).
+The makefile is licensed under the [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).